johnmungandiall/english-conversation/plan.md

 - [ ] Festival shopping

 ## Next Steps
-- Start with the next topic: At the park
+- Start with the next topic: Morning routine
 - Generate conversation and HTML file
 - Repeat for all remaining topics